The infamous form of attack now ranks as the top threat to financial services, but preparedness can pay off for victims.

 The recovery process with the backup system took 35 minutes with no loss of data or any ransom payment to the attackers.
 The malware never spread beyond the application server where Hurwitz found it.
 “They [Reduxio] cloned the drives … and set the timestamp two minutes before the infection had started … and remounted the drives,” Hurwitz says.

-Backing up data regularly and keeping a clean backup has always been one of the key recommendations for surviving a ransomware infection.
+One of the key recommendations for surviving a ransomware attack is backing up data regularly and maintaining a clean backup.
+Often, this can be accomplished by engaging companies that provide managed IT services in Lincoln NE, or elsewhere.
 Even endpoints running the most up-to-date software, email filters, and other security layers can get hit with ransomware: all it takes is for a user to fall for a phishing email and to open a malicious attachment or link.

 But how a backup is managed can be the difference between losing data to the attackers unless you pay, or retrieving data and eradicating the ransomware.